Sep 19, 2023

-- The solution is to implement better voice chat moderation but the tools in use today typically suffer from low accuracy, high cost, and high latency; a new technical approach is needed to fill the voice chat moderation gap.
+Major gaming studios like Riot Games, Roblox and Sony are recording voice chats for moderation, but the tools for content moderation today typically suffer from low accuracy, high cost, and high latency.
+A new technical approach is needed to fill the voice chat moderation gap.

 We interviewed 20+ experts in the Online Gaming & Metaverse space.
 Here are the key takeaways for Voice Moderation.